Content Marketing

 Views, Canvases, and Graphs

-Obsidian’s graph view is a visual representation of how your notes interrelate, which is very helpful for you to come up with new ideas and see the areas where your knowledge is lacking.
+Obsidian’s graph view is a visual representation of how your notes interrelate, which is very helpful for generating new ideas and identifying areas where your knowledge is lacking.
 Canvas takes this to another level: it is a visual board where you can place notes, PDFs, and pictures.
 This duo converts Obsidian into a visual thinking tool, a visual lab, rather than just a simple note-taking tool.

 Notion is more inclined towards database views.
 It provides you with kanban boards, list views, calendar schedules, and timeline view roadmaps.
 These are great, especially if you plan to manage a project or a set of tasks and want a team to collaborate around the deadlines.